 How does the Deed-in-Lieu of Foreclosure work?

-With the Deed-in-Lieu of Foreclosure, the homeowner voluntarily transfers ownership of the property to the servicer in full satisfaction of the total amount due.
+The Department of Housing and Urban Development states that with the Deed-in-Lieu of Foreclosure, the homeowner voluntarily transfers ownership of the property to the servicer in full satisfaction of the total amount due.
 The servicer may require that the homeowner list and market the property before they agree to a deed-in-lieu arrangement.
 In order for the Deed-in-Lieu of Foreclosure to work, the homeowner must provide a marketable title, free and clear of other mortgages, liens, or other encumbrances.